QuentinRa/blog.quentinra.dev/programming-languages/others/documents/markdown/easymde/index.md

 <div class="row row-cols-md-2"><div>

 Adding Math support can be somewhat complicated.
+You can use MathJax for rendering and KaTex for parsing.

 ```xml!
 <script>